 - High-visibility placement of safety and directional signage across campus.

-To help create a safer learning, living and working environment for all students, faculty and staff, new classroom policies will be in effect this fall across Penn State’s campuses in alignment with public health recommendations and Gov. Tom Wolf’s requirements for higher education institutions.
+To help create a safer learning, living and working environment for all students, faculty and staff, new classroom policies will be in effect (starting Fall 2020) across Penn State’s campuses in alignment with public health recommendations and Gov. Tom Wolf’s requirements for higher education institutions.
 Specific policy guidance has been posted to the Office of Student Conduct website.

 Changes to classroom and instructional delivery include: